GregRos/parjs/README.md

 The result from a parsing operation that has failed is of the `FailureResult` type and exposes several important proprerties:

 1. The `kind` of the failure.
 2. The `trace` object which contains tracing information indicating where the parser failed, and what input was expected.
-It also contains the parser `state` at the time of the failure.
+It also contains the parser `userState` at the time of the failure.

 In addition to emitting a failure result, parsers can also throw exceptions, as mentioned previously.
 This indicates an error in the parser.

 ## Quiet Parsers
 Earlier I made the claim that all parsers return values.
 That's not exactly true.
 There are actually two kinds of parsers: loud and quiet parsers.
 Whether a parser is loud or quiet is an intrinsic property that is reflected in the TypeScript type system.
 It's not something that changes based on the input.

-In principle, quiet parsers don't return values, only whether parsing succeeded or failed (they may also modify the parser state, see more on that below).
+In principle, quiet parsers don't return values, only whether parsing succeeded or failed (they may also modify the user state, see more on that below).
 In actuality, they do return a special signalling value, but that value is ignored.

 Quiet parsers are treated differently by combinators.
 For example, the `Parjs.seq(p1, p2)` combinator can accept both loud and quiet parsers.
 It applies parsers in sequence and returns an array of their results.
 Since quiet parsers aren't considered to return values, they aren't included.
 Thus `Parjs.seq(loud1, quiet, loud2)` will always return an array with 2 elements.